For many years, Gaggia’s Classic espresso machine dominated the entry-level home barista market.

 Our answer is a resounding “it depends“, let me explain.

-Alternatively, if you want everything done for you and you’re willing to lay out a bit more cash, then I would recommend something like the Breville Barista Express, which is a strong contender in the market today.
+Alternatively, if you want everything done for you and you’re willing to part with a tad more cash, then I would recommend something like the Breville Barista Express, which is a very strong contender in the market today.

 If you have any questions or comments please let us know in the section below.
 We love to hear from our readers.